Intrusion Detection System (IDS)

 Anomaly-based IDS was introduced to detect unknown malware attacks as new malware are developed rapidly.
 In anomaly-based IDS there is use of machine learning to create a trustful activity model and anything coming is compared with that model and it is declared suspicious if it is not found in model.
 Machine learning-based method has a better-generalized property in comparison to signature-based IDS as these models can be trained according to the applications and hardware configurations.

 Comparison of IDS with Firewalls:

-IDS and firewall both are related to the network security but an IDS differs from a firewall as a firewall looks outwardly for intrusions in order to stop them from happening.
-Firewalls restrict access between networks to prevent intrusion and if an attack is from inside the network it don’t signal.
+IDS and firewall both are related to network security but an IDS differs from a firewall as a firewall looks outwardly for intrusions in order to stop them from happening.
+Firewalls restrict access between networks to prevent intrusion and if an attack is from inside the network it doesn’t signal.
 An IDS describes a suspected intrusion once it has happened and then signals an alarm.